sweattep/modern_quotes/README.md

 >When I was in the mortgage business, at the end of the year they would write me a big, fat check.
 I say keep your check.

 >I doubt everyone, even those who are supposed to protect us

+>It's never good when the training room and strength coaches aren't on the same page